-The SL Cycles with contour formula presuppose a structured program layout and enable you to save frequently used contours in individual programs.
-Using the contour formula, you can connect the subcontours to a complete contour and define whether it applies to a pocket or island.
+The SL cycles with contour formulas presuppose a structured program layout and enable you to save frequently used contours in individual programs.
+Using a contour formula, you can connect the subcontours to a complete contour and define whether it applies to a pocket or island.

-In its present form, the "SL Cycles with contour formula" function requires input from several areas in the TNC's user interface.
+In its present form, the "SL cycles with contour formulas" function requires input from several areas in the TNC's user interface.
 This function is to serve as a basis for further development.